Here are the latest vote tallies in Alaska's first ranked choice general election

-We won’t know the final results yet.
-But the state Division of Elections started releasing batches of results Tuesday night.
-The count so far includes just first-place votes, and it will be updated in the days following Election Day as more mailed ballots are received.
+We don’t know the final results yet.
+The state Division of Elections is still counting absentee and overseas ballots.
+The deadline to receive them is Nov.
+18.

-A candidate can win outright if he or she receives more than 50% of first-place vote.
-If not, it goes to the ranked choice tabulation.
-The tabulation happens on Wednesday, Nov.
+So far, the division has just counted first-place votes.
+A candidate can win outright if he or she receives more than 50% of first-place votes.
+If not, the race goes to the ranked choice tabulation.
+The tabulation will happen on Wednesday, Nov.
 23.

 For more coverage visit alaskapublic.org/elections and go to elections.alaska.gov for the full list of state legislative results.